 A. A purpose built A&E, with facilities to see other professionals like GPs, will be based at Grove Lane in Midland Met.
 An urgent care centre will be housed within the current A&E at Sandwell Hospital.
-The CCG are currently discussing how GP services and out of hours care will develop in the next five years.
 The Trust recognises the strong preference of local residents to maintain or enhance facilities like the Primary Care Assessment and Treatment Centre at Rowley Regis, but also to make sure that services provided by other organisations are integrated and coordinated, so that one NHS is on offer to local people.

 Q. Will Midland Met be big enough?

 A. Yes.
-When we open we will have the facilities we need.
-Bed use over the last five years has reduced and so the change in beds in hospital is modest.
+When we open in 2024 we will have the facilities we need.
+Bed use over the last few years has reduced and so the change in beds in hospital is modest.
 There is a shift from acute beds to intermediate care beds.
-That is why we have opened two new wards at Rowley Regis in the last two years, as well as investing in Sheldon Block at City Hospital.
 But in 2030, unless we change the underlying demand for care in our system, by tackling ill health, deprivation and exclusion, the new hospital and the wider system of care in our communities, will struggle to meet need.
-Prevention and public health must form a big part of all that we do, which is why the Trust has created a public health plan, overseen by the Trust’s Chairman, and why the local CCG has created its own public health team to make sure that long term needs are the heart of their decision making.

 Q. Why do we need a new hospital at all?